San Quirico d’Orcia is a small and quiet village located in Val d’Orcia,

 Being one of the landmarks of the Via Francigena and a resting place for the Umbrian-Marche merchants who were heading to Florence, made San Quirico acquire, from the Middle Ages onwards, even greater notoriety.
 The village is also mentioned by the archbishop of Canterbury, Sigerico, during his journey along the Via Francigena and defines it as “Sce Quiric”.
 The town has always played a focal role in the economy of the Val d’Orcia.

-The historical center
+The historical centre

 Continuing the walk in the village, we find other historic buildings and captivating views.
 In the church of San Francesco there is a terracotta work by Andrea della Robbia.
-The Chigi Palace and the Praetorian Palace have a particular architectural structure that makes them stand out among the other palaces.
+The Palazzo Chigi and the Palazzo Pretorio have a particular architectural structure that makes them stand out among the other palaces.
 The church of Santa Maria Assunta, also in Romanesque style, has an original play of light and shadow inside.
-If you want to cool off from the beating sun, take refuge in the Horti Leonini.
-An exclusive attraction.
-It is a beautiful Italian garden donated by Francesco de ‘Medici and built by Davide Leoni in 1500.
-From the fortified walls you also have a breathtaking view of the Val d’Orcia.

 Outside the village

-Events in San Quirico d'Orcia
+Events and celebrations in San Quirico d'Orcia

-“A Beer Bath” is just what you need on the hot summer days of July.
-In fact, it is possible to taste the best Tuscan craft beers.
-For fans of modern art, a sculpture exhibition is held in the Horti Leonini called “Forme nel verde”.
-However, the most representative and particular festival is the “Festa del Barbarossa”, which concerns a historical re-enactment of the meeting between the Papacy and the Empire.
-The population is celebrating and various archery competitions are held between the four districts.
+However, the most representative and particular festival is the “Festa del Barbarossa”, which is a historical re-enactment of the meeting between the Papacy and the Empire.
+The population is celebrating, and various archery competitions are held between the four city quarters.
 At the end, only one of them will win the coveted jugs of the emperor.

-Places of interest in San Quirico
+Attractions in San Quirico

 - Collegiate of Saints Quirico and Giulitta